danielbodnar/awesome-stars/README.md

 ## chatgpt-api

+- [0xacx/chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) - Simple shell script to use OpenAI's ChatGPT and DALL-E from the terminal.
+No Python or JS required.
 - [melih-unsal/DemoGPT](https://github.com/melih-unsal/DemoGPT) - Create 🦜️🔗 LangChain apps by just using prompts🌟 Star to support our work! | 只需使用句子即可创建 LangChain 应用程序。 给个star支持我们的工作吧！
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [ugorsahin/TalkingHeads](https://github.com/ugorsahin/TalkingHeads) - A library to communicate with ChatGPT, Claude, Copilot, Gemini, HuggingChat, and Pi